What the **** happens during UN climate summits?

 What’s at stake during COP26?

-We are thrilled to be launching What the COP? – an exciting film initiative to help groups across Scotland explore climate issues in the lead-up to the UN Climate Conference being hosted in Glasgow in November.
+What the COP? is an exciting film initiative to help groups across Scotland explore climate issues in the lead-up to the UN Climate Conference being hosted in Glasgow in November.
 Throughout September and October, we’ll be supporting community groups of all shapes and sizes across Scotland to host screenings; explore key climate justice issues and find collective routes to action in November – and beyond.

 - access to screening licenses (and the films, of course!) for up to 4 specially-chosen documentaries (pay-what-you-can, based on the scale of your group/organisation);